 Near Puerto Escondido, there is a thermal lake that is filled with bioluminescent plankton.
 Although I’d already experienced swimming with them once before, I decided to give it another go in Puerto Escondido.

 Although the tour was kinda creepy (it was dark and I’m pretty sure crocodiles live in the lake) it was super fun!

 Ziplining is one of my favorite adventure activities!
-And, in Puerto Escondido, you can zipline on Mexico’s longest zipline!
+And, in Puerto Vallarta, you can zipline on Mexico’s longest zipline!

 The tours are an amazing way to get away from the beach and into the beautiful vegetation that surrounds Puerto Vallarta.
-There are a few different tours available but the tour I did was cheap and only included ziplining.
+There are a few different tours available but the tour I did was cheap and only included ziplining and tequila tasting.